rantlabs/NSDIG/README.md

 - STDOUT mode streams each line as soon as its lookup completes; `-o` defers writing until the entire file is processed.
 - Hostnames are resolved with Go’s `net.LookupAddr`; if a PTR record contains characters Go rejects, `nsdig` falls back to parsing the system `nslookup` output.
-- Provide your own public data for demos; the repo’s `*_example.txt` files are for in-house regression tests.